henrylubel/assessment/README.md

-# Project Title

-Order Management System REST API
+# Order Management System REST API

 ## Description

-The following code repository is a REST API for managing a generic Products and Orders entities as part of a techincal assesment.
+The following code repository is a REST API for managing a generic Products and Orders entities as part of a techincal assessment.

 ## Getting Started